jackhlay/Chessguy/README.md

 # Hello!

 ### Thank you for your interest in my Chess Engine.
-As it stande, the python file contained here only serves as a prototype or proof of concept.
-This project is on the back burner for a second, but once I come back to it, I am going to continue moving to a go backend style engine to interact with standard chess guis like Arena, etc.
+As it stands, the Python file included here serves as a prototype or proof of concept.
+While the project is currently on hold, my plan is to transition to a Go backend-style engine for compatibility with standard chess GUIs like Arena once I return.

 -==========================================================================-
-Here are the milestones:

-**Surpassed:**
+**Current Milestones:**

 - Display a board
-- Display and center pieces
+- Center pieces on the board
-- Write a function to parse the FEN
+- Parse FEN notation
-- Once parsed, translate the space's info to the space
+- Translate space information to the board
-- Be able to correctly output any FEN string
+- Output any FEN string accurately
-- Turn Ordering
-- Move Generation
-- Move legality
+- Implement turn ordering
+- Generate legal moves
-- Allow the computer to explore depths without affecting the real board
+- Enable the computer to explore depths without affecting the real board
-- Iterative move calculation
+- Implement iterative move calculation

-**Working on now:**
+**In Progress:**

-- Translating to GoLang + UCI format
+- Transitioning to GoLang + UCI format

-**Working on next:**
+**Next Steps:**

-- Let the computer make moves
+- Enable the engine to make moves (UCI solves this)

-**Stretch milestones:**
+**Stretch Milestones:**

-- Build in network capabilities that allow for two people to play each other
+- Incorporate network capabilities for two-player gameplay
-- Maybe integrate into my website.
+- Potentially integrate into my website

-As always, contact info is at [jackhlay.com](https://jackhlay.com).
+For updates and contact information, visit [jackhlay.com](https://jackhlay.com).